 How We Chose Our List Of Great Screencast Software For Schools

 We relied upon both primary and secondary research, along with our staff’s own years of experience.
-After the hard work was done, I came along and pulled together everyone’s opinions with my own experience.
+After the hard work was done, I came along and pulled together everyone’s opinions to combine with my own experience.

 I personally have the most time using the Techsmith, Screencast-o-matic and Screencastify software tools.
-I’d highly recommend both the company’s product lines.
+I’d highly recommend any of those company’s product lines.
 It’s more of a matter of which software “feels right” for you, and how much control you want to have – at the expense of learning a little more about the program.
 Since both have at least free trials, take advantage of that time to see if it’s a good fit for you.
 I tried out Screencast-O-Matic’s free version; it seems to work well and will work for most educational settings.
 Since I’m already comfortable with Screencastify for my workflow of short, 5-minute-video-explanations, I didn’t feel the need to switch over and pay for the full-price “O-Matic” version.